HOME PAGE

 11.9: Sanjaya said:

-Thus saying, O King, the Great Controller and the Lord of yogic powers, Hari showed to Arjuna His Supreme divine Universal form.
+Thus saying, O King, the Great Controller, the Lord of yogic powers of auspiciousness, Hari showed to Arjuna (Krishna's uncle's and aunt's son ) His Supreme divine Universal form.

 Sanjaya (charioteer, friend, secretary, and palace companion) was acting as a reporter to the blind king Dhrtarastra, the father of Kauravas, on the battlefield happenings.
 Sanjaya had this unique “Omnivision” or clairvoyance, by which he could see in his mind’s eye and recount all events in real time on the battlefield happenings, while staying close to the blind king in safety and away from the battlefield.
 He was in effect the Seeing Eye of the blind king, with omnivision.
 Kauravas are fighting Arjuna and his brothers, who are deprived of their kingdom and honor.
 Obviously, the revelation of the Supreme form of Krishna to Arjuna has not moved Dhrtarastra to stop the fighting.
 Probably the karmic compulsions are stronger than the will of Dhrtarastra to stop the fight; with the bind love for his sons, he does not see even a modicum of justice.